Byron ‘Reckful’ Bernstein Dies, Popular eSports Competitor And Twitch Streamer Dead At 31

 — Rod "fuck 2020" Breslau (@Slasher) July 2, 2020

-A report from the gaming news outlet Dexerto noted that his death was reported to be suicide, pointing to a post on Twitter on Thursday morning in which he publicly proposed to an ex-girlfriend and wrote that “please just know in these situations the insane person does not feel in control of their actions.”
+A report from the gaming news outlet Dexerto noted that his death was reported to be suicide.
+The outlet pointed out a Thursday morning Twitter post in which he publicly proposed to an ex-girlfriend and wrote that “please just know in these situations the insane person does not feel in control of their actions.”

 Bernstein’s last post on Instagram, made on March 22, became something of a memorial to the popular eSports competitor, with many leaving messages expressing shock and condolences to his family.